 Orbridge employs practices around areas in sustainability in office operations:

 and Policies & Standards.

 All of these are possible due to strong Executive Support.
-Orbridge is interested in integrating sustainability into its company and communications strategies.
+Orbridge works to integrate sustainability into its company and communications strategies.

 Sustainability is holistic and encompasses all three pillars - Environmental, Socio-Cultural, and Economic.
 Here are highlights of Orbridge’s efforts in these three areas in sustainability in travel:

 Orbridge has various initiatives within Environmental Sustainability, most notably pertaining to the area of Overcrowding.
 This is especially apparent in the company’s emphasis on small group tours and sole use of small cruise ships.